The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Massive gravity in a free-falling frame of reference

-In such a case, the St\"uckelberg function is given by \cite{Kodama}:
+In such a case, the St\"uckelberg function is given by \cite{Kodama}

 Note that in a free-falling frame, then $T_0'(r,t)=0$ since $f(u)\to1$.
-Then the $Q$-matrix given in eqns.(\ref{eq:b7}) and (\ref{eq:b8}) become:
+Then the $Q$-matrix given in eqns.(\ref{eq:b7}) and (\ref{eq:b8}) becomes

 in agreement with the notation given in \cite{Kodama}.
-If we introduce this result inside eqns. (\ref{eq:b3}), (\ref{eq:b4}) and (\ref{eq:b5}), then we obtain:
+If we introduce this result inside eqns. (\ref{eq:b3}), (\ref{eq:b4}) and (\ref{eq:b5}), then we obtain

-Note that for the case $S=1$ the massive action vanishes independent of the time orientation with respect to $T_0(r,t)$.
+Note that for the case $S_0=1$ the massive action vanishes independent of the time orientation with respect to $T_0(r,t)$.
 This is consistent with what has been already found in \cite{Kodama}.
-On the other hand, for any value taken by the parameter $S$, at the background level, the massive action will behave as a cosmological constant term.
+On the other hand, for any value taken by the parameter $S_0$, at the background level, the massive action will behave as a cosmological constant term.
 Different case is expected at the perturbative level, where the massive action will have a non-trivial behavior (to be analyzed later).
-The previous results demonstrate that the symmetry under time translations exists for the observers working on a free-falling frame of reference at the background level.
-In other words, there is no preferred time orientation and the physics will be independent on the frame of reference selected by the observer.
-This is equivalent to a local Vainshtein mechanism and is independent of the position of the observers with respect to the source.
-In other words, the equivalence principle and the Vainshtein mechanism in time-domains are directly related for this case due to the condition $T_0'(r,t)=0$ appearing naturally in a free-falling frame.
-The usual physics of GR in a free-falling frame of reference is recovered at this level.
+The previous results demonstrate that at the background level and for a free-falling frame of reference, the symmetry under time-translations is not spontaneously broken.
+In other words, for this special case, there is no preferred time orientation and the physics will be independent on the frame of reference selected by the observers.